rkv0id/bjack/README.md

 This project is available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.

 ## Acknowledgements
-- Built with [Crystal](https://crystal-lang.org/):heart:, a statically-typed, compiled language with Ruby-like syntax
+- Built with [Crystal](https://crystal-lang.org/) :gem:, a statically-typed, compiled language with Ruby-like syntax